MichalDakowicz/workout-tracker/README.md

 ## Issues

 Encountered a bug or have an issue with the application?
 Please head to GitHub Issues and click on the *"New Issue"* button.
 Specify your problem in detail, and make sure to select *"bug"* as the label.
 Rest assured, I'll strive to address it promptly.

-## Feature Requests
-Have a suggestion or want to see a new feature added?
-Your input is invaluable!
-Visit GitHub Issues to create a new issue, and mark it as an *"enhancement"* request.
-I'll review your proposal with enthusiasm!

 ## Technologies